MachineEditor/MachineVideoEditor/README.md

 ## Support development

-<p>Development of this application is not possiable without the support of project backers.
-To contribute to the project become a backer on Patreon or if you prefer single playment donate via PayPal</p>
+<p>Development of this application is not possible without the support of project backers.
+To contribute to the project become a backer on Patreon or if you prefer single payment donate via PayPal</p>

 <p>Patreon <a href="https://www.patreon.com/machineeditor">https://www.patreon.com/machineeditor</a></p>